Azure/alz-terraform-accelerator/docs/wiki/Frequently-Asked-Questions.md

 > NOTE: These examples show a partial set of variables.
 In this scenario, the module will prompt for the remaining variables.
 You can find the full list of variables in the quick start phase 2 and starter module documentation.

-Full example for Azure DevOps with the hub networking starter module:
+Full yaml example for Azure DevOps with the hub networking starter module:

 ```yaml
 # Bootstrap Variables